This is the second article in a three-part series.Part 1: A New Deal on Lifesaving DrugsPart 3: Harvard Eyes New Future for Discoveries

 The ability to attract private-sector funding could affect Harvard-based research on AIDS, tuberculosis, and other devastating diseases.

 Will University policies that place a high wall between research and industry stymie Harvard’s efforts to advance the frontiers of science?
+STOCKING UP

-The policy prohibiting faculty from owning stock in companies that fund their research is just one of Harvard Medical School’s many conflict-of-interest restrictions.
+prohibiting faculty from owning stock in companies that fund their research is just one of Harvard Medical School’s many conflict-of-interest restrictions.
 Medical School affiliates also cannot hold most kinds of management positions at for-profit biomedical firms—even if their own research is not linked to the businesses.

 For faculty, conflict-of-interest compliance checks have become part of the research routine.
 “It’s kind of the like the way that you constantly check the way your lab is following the radiation codes,” says George M. Church, a professor of genetics at the Medical School.